caguirre1378/Data-Analyst-Portfolio/README.md

 3. Geo Analysis: Include station location data to study geographical trends

 4. A/B Testing Framework: Design a marketing experiment based on insights and measure membership conversion impact

+---

+### Project 6: Bellabeat Smart Device Usage Analysis for Strategic Marketing

+### (May 2026, Google Data Analytics Capstone Project - Case Study #2)

+**Project Overview:**
+This project focused on analyzing smart device usage trends using public Fitbit data to support strategic growth for Bellabeat, a wellness technology company.
+The goal was to uncover patterns in user behavior (e.g., sleep, activity, heart rate) and translate those insights into marketing strategies for Bellabeat’s wellness products.
+The analysis focused on user habits across Bellabeat's target demographics, especially around activity and sleep, and culminated in actionable recommendations to optimize product engagement and customer acquisition.

+**Technical Specifications:**

+Software Used: R (RStudio), Google Sheets, Tableau, GitHub

+**Techniques Applied:**

+- Data Exploration: Explored and summarized activity, steps, sleep, and calories data from Fitbit users using summary statistics and visualizations.

+- Data Cleaning: Addressed missing values, removed duplicates, standardized column names, and validated data types and formats in R.

+- Behavioral Analysis: Identified weekday/weekend differences, activity trends by hour, and sleep duration ranges linked to calorie burn and activity levels.

+- Visualization and Storytelling: Built clear visuals using ggplot2 and Tableau to show usage trends and generate insights on how Bellabeat could better align with consumer wellness habits.

+**Project Components and Methodology:**

+**Project Structure:**

+Raw Data Import and Initial Review -

+Objective: Understand the format and quality of the public Fitbit dataset from Kaggle

+Methodology:

+- Imported .csv files into R

+- Inspected tables: dailyActivity, dailyCalories, dailySteps, sleepDay, and heartrate_seconds

+- Conducted initial checks for NULLs, unusual values, and formatting issues

+Cleaning and Transformation Module -

+Objective: Prepare the data for analysis across multiple domains (activity, sleep, heart rate)

+Methodology:

+- Merged and joined key tables (e.g., sleepDay + dailyActivity)

+- Removed duplicate rows and filtered out erroneous entries (e.g., sleep duration = 0, extreme calories)

+- Standardized date formats and derived new fields (e.g., total minutes asleep, active minutes, day of week)

+Analysis Module -

+Objective: Extract trends to inform Bellabeat’s marketing direction

+Methodology:

+- Analyzed activity and calorie patterns by weekday and user

+- Explored relationship between sleep and calorie burn

+- Identified low-engagement patterns that could be addressed via app nudges or coaching

+- Visualized hourly activity trends to inform content scheduling for Bellabeat app notifications

+Key Findings:

+- Sleep Duration: Users with 7–8 hours of sleep burned more calories and had more active minutes on average

+- Activity Patterns: Peak steps and calories burned occurred mid-week (Tuesday–Thursday), with reduced engagement on weekends

+- Inactive Users: Some users displayed very low step counts or no recorded sleep data, indicating opportunities for re-engagement

+- Calorie Burn: Consistently higher calorie burn correlated with longer active minutes, especially among users who walked over 10,000 steps

+**Usage Instructions**

+System Requirements:

+- Software: R/RStudio, Google Sheets (optional), Tableau (for visualization)

+- Hardware: Standard workstation capable of running R and processing moderate datasets (~1M rows)

+Installation and Running Instructions:

+1. Download the Fitbit dataset from Kaggle

+2. Use bellabeat_analysis.R to import, clean, and analyze the dataset

+3. Review the generated .csv summaries and Bellabeat_Insights.pdf report

+4. Open Tableau file or visual gallery for presentation-ready charts

+**Testing and Debugging:**

+- Validated merged dataframes for row consistency and ID overlap

+- Ensured accurate transformation of datetime formats and numeric summaries

+- Verified logical relationships (e.g., active calories vs. steps, sleep hours vs. calorie burn)

+- Explored outliers to determine inclusion/exclusion based on real-world plausibility

+**Contribution and Licensing:**

+This project was created for educational use as part of the Google Data Analytics Certificate.
+Data was sourced publicly from Fitbit (via Kaggle) and anonymized under a CC0 public domain license.

+Future Enhancements and Feedback:

+1. Expand Scope: Add smartwatch behavioral data from other sources for broader trend comparison

+2. Real-Time Integration: Connect live Bellabeat data streams for interactive dashboards

+3. User Segmentation: Cluster users by behavior types to support persona-based marketing

+4. Personalized Recommendations: Build logic for app nudges or habit-based notifications based on engagement trends